rsturla-homelab/bootc-qemu-oci-registry/README.md

-# bootc-qemu-zot-registry
+# bootc-qemu-oci-registry

-This repository contains the bootc image for deploying Zot Registry on QEMU.
+This repository contains the bootc image for deploying an OCI Registry on QEMU.